Digvijayjakhaniya/Digvijayjakhaniya/README.md

 <div align="center" class="container" style="max-width: 800px;margin: 50px auto;padding: 20px;background-color: #fff;border-radius: 8px;box-shadow: 0 2px 4px rgba(0, 0, 0, 0.1);position: relative;overflow: hidden;">
     <h1>Hello!
 I’m Digvijay Jakhaniya 👋</h1>

 <p align="center">As a creative web developer with project-based experience, I can help you develop your website.<br><br>I like to craft solid and scalable Fullstack products with great user experiences.
 I use my passion and skills to develop websites for different agencies and companies.
-I have expertise in various languages like CSS, HTML, React.js, Flutter, PHP, and many more.
+I have expertise in various languages like React.js, Node.js, Express.js, Flutter, PHP, Laravel, and many more.
 Always ready to enhance skills and expertise in different domains.</p>

 <h2 align="center">Skills</h2>